nanocosmos/docs/docs/cloud/support.md

 ### Live Stream Information

 A live stream in nanoStream Cloud is identified by either a bintu stream ID or stream name.
 For any issues you report to us, please add

 - the stream name and ID
 - your live camera and encoder configuration
 - your player page or a link to our demo player
 - the time of the issue, UTC time, and if it happens frequently
-- Your geo location of live encoding and playback
+- your geo location of live encoding and playback
-- The result of the [network diagnostics](network-diagnostics)
+- the result of the [network diagnostics](network-diagnostics)

-## Player Issues
+### Additional information for player issues

 - Does the issue happen on all of your test streams and sessions?
 - Please check your live encoder configuration: try lower bitrate and keyframe distance 2s